Travelling to Lorne

 Travelling by Car, Bus, Train

 Once the Great Ocean Road and the Deans Marsh Road were completed, before car ownership was common, travellers to Lorne had a few ways to travel to Lorne.
-Travellers to Lorne could leave Melbourne by the afternoon train disembark at Geelong, then take in a car via the Great Ocean Road arriving at Lorne about 9 pm.
-Alternatively you could depart from Spencer Street Station Melbourne at 6:30 am and travel to Birregurra by train.
+Travellers to Lorne could leave Melbourne by the afternoon train, disembark at Geelong, then take a car via the Great Ocean Road arriving at Lorne about 9 pm.
+Alternatively you could depart from Spencer Street Station, Melbourne, at 6:30 am and travel to Birregurra by train.
 Then take a car and do the trip over the Otways to Lorne.
-At Berwerrin, the half-way house on the ranges at an altitude of about 1500 feet (457 metres), people could stop for refreshments, before travel to reach Lorne at sea level arriving around noon.
+At Benwerrin, the half-way house on the ranges at an altitude of about 1500 feet (457 metres), people could stop for refreshments, before travel to reach Lorne at sea level arriving around noon.

 - c1920 Lorne coach outside Benwerrin Refreshment Rooms (LHS photo 1769)